Updated Recipe: Cold Cucumber Soup – A Lifesaver!

 A nice warm bowl of comfort food… Cooking Light’s highly rated BAKED POTATO SOUP

 Sometimes I just want a nice hot bowl of comfort food.
 This is the ticket.
 It’s one of the best soup recipes from Cooking Light magazine.
 The taste is out of this world.
 It’s not terribly time consuming to make.
 The last time I made this soup I baked the potatoes while I had the oven on for a meal the day before, so it was quite fast to throw together.
 This is one of those recipes that makes your eyes roll back in your head, ha ha… too tasty!
 Trust me, you will love it.
-The only the I did differently is add more milk and a wee bit less flour so it would be quite so thick.
+The only the I did differently is the I halved the amount of flour so it wouldn’t be quite so thick.
 I think the essential part of the soup is adding cheese (I used 2% Cracker Barrel Extra Sharp), crumbled CRISPY bacon and green onions (or chives).
 Let me know how you like it!
-Trust me, it’s a winner… Copied from MyRecipes.com…
+Trust me, it’s a winner… Copied from MyRecipes.com which no longer has a recipe link… sigh.

 Baked Potato Soup